 Includes health history, physical assessment, diagnostic data interpretation, and recording health assessments.
 Practicum includes skill development and refinement, competence evaluation and application of the process with multiple clients.
-Prerequisite: Undergraduate Health Assessment Course.
+Prerequisite: Undergraduate Health Assessment Course or equivalent; graduate standing.
 Co-requisite: to be taken together with NURS 5520.
+Practicum is combined with NURS 5520 for a total of 120 clinical hours for the two courses.